jlevy/the-art-of-command-line/README.md

 - For running a command as another user, use `sudo`.
 Defaults to running as root; use `-u` to specify another user.
 Use `-i` to login as that user (you will be asked for _your_ password).

-- For switching to another user, use `su`.
-Add `-` to get an environment as if the user just logged in.
-By default this switches to root, but you can specify a user: `su - user`.
+- For switching the shell to another user, use `su username` or `su - username`.
+Include the `-` to get an environment as if the user just logged in.
+Omitting the username defaults to root.
 You will be asked for the password _of the user you are switching to_.

 - Know about the [128K limit](https://wiki.debian.org/CommonErrorMessages/ArgumentListTooLong) on command lines.
 This "Argument list too long" error is common when wildcard matching large numbers of files.
 (When this happens alternatives like `find` and `xargs` may help.)